 Children do enjoy Undas!
 They knew Undas would mean, they’ll go to the cemetery, feast on street foods, and collect candle drippings!!!
 Yup, I think it has become a rite of passage, every kid I knew at some point have experienced collecting candle drippings during Undas.
 Some kids would do it just for fun, while others are actually after the money.
 You see, there are peddlers who would buy these candle drippings for a certain price.
 I heard it’s selling for 14-peso per kilo (not so sure though).
 Before you feel bad for these kids, think of it as their idea of friendly competition, if he sells more it means he got more candle drippings than you are.
 Actually, in my nephews and nieces case, they just want to collect it really.
 They always end up just giving it to some random kids before we go home in the afternoon.
 I can’t explain why they enjoy sitting around the lighted candles, waiting for it to melt (if you can call it waiting because most of the time they are actually ‘forcing’ it to drip faster), staring at it, and then collecting the melted candles in their cups…I once did enjoy doing that myself, haha!

-Amang Terio – who always naps in the kubo (nipa hut) that turns into our playhouse once he woke up
+Amang Terio – who always naps in the kubo (nipa hut) that turns into our playhouse if we’re patient enough to wait till he wakes up

 Inang Rosalia – who thought us how to cook even if we’re not the most willing students

-Inang Belen – who I shared stories to and listened stories from
+Inang Belen – who I shared stories to and listened to stories from

-Amang Pio – who always growls at people except us grandchildren
+Amang Pio – who always growls at people except for us grandchildren

 Maggie – who will always be our baby, and will always be our angel